Andrew Oswald

 Andrew Oswald (born 1953) is a Professor of Economics and Behavioural Science at the University of Warwick, England.
 He is an ISI highly cited researcher and has been a professorial fellow of the ESRC.
 He is currently a member of the board of reviewing editors of Science.
 He held previous posts at Oxford, the London School of Economics, Princeton, Dartmouth and Harvard.
+Andrew Oswald serves as the chair of the IZA Institute Network Advisory Group.

 Career

 Oswald went to high school mainly in Perth in Western Australia and in Currie, Edinburgh, Scotland.
 He holds degrees from the University of Stirling, the University of Strathclyde, and the University of Oxford.
 He was a lecturer at the University of Oxford in 1983, at Princeton University from 1983 to 1984, at the London School of Economics from 1984 to 1989, and at Dartmouth College from 1989 to 1991, where he was also DeWalt Ankeny Professor of Economics.

 Oswald has been a Professor of Economics at Warwick University since 1996.

 Oswald was awarded Princeton University's Richard A. Lester prize alongside David Blanchflower in 1994 for The Wage Curve.
 In 1996, he was awarded the Medal of the University of Helsinki.

 Oswald was a member of the Stiglitz Commission on the Measurement of Economic Performance and Social Progress.